-Prior to joining the oil and gas industry he held public policy roles with the Western Australian Government’s Kimberley Development Commission and the Department of Premier and Cabinet (and other agencies within the WA public service.
-He has also served seven years on the staff of ministers across the local government, mines, energy and emergency services portfolios.
-Earlier roles were in records, human resources and finance positions.
+Prior appointments also include roles with the Kimberley Development Commission, the Department of Premier and Cabinet and other agencies within the WA public service.
+He has also served seven years on the staff of WA Government ministers across the local government, mines, energy and emergency services portfolios.

 Niegel holds a Bachelor of Business from Curtin University and has demonstrated leadership, communication, advocacy, strategic thinking and problem solving skills.